abinit/abinit/doc/tutorial/abinit_build.md

 authors: MG
 ---

-# How to compile ABINIT
+# How to build ABINIT

-This tutorial explains how to compile ABINIT including the external dependencies without relying on pre-compiled libraries, package managers and root privileges.
+This tutorial explains how to build ABINIT including the external dependencies without relying on pre-compiled libraries, package managers and root privileges.
 You will learn how to use the standard **configure** and **make** Linux tools to build and install your own software stack including the MPI library and the associated